elixd/blog/2022-05-09-file-based-text-notes.md

 ### Notable
 Mac app stores notes as local .md files in a single folder.
 No subfolders.
 Supports tags.
 Filename is genrate from first line of the note, if first line is changed - filename is changed automtically.
 Design similar to Simplenote, but there are not snippets of notes.
 Wiki-syple links are supported [[]].
 But Links are only clickable in the split view (markdown preview)

+### 1Writer
+- wiki-style links
+- renames links if file is renamed
+- filenames are genrated base on date and time or set manually

 ## Links
 https://emmanuelbernard.com/blog/2021/03/01/notes-app/